 A Special Message from the Board of the Swarthmore Discussion Group

-The Swarthmore Discussion Group board considers the health of its members to be its highest priority.
-After evaluating the current conditions, we decided that our Fall 2023 Series — September, October, November, and December — will be held in-person as we did prior to COVID.
-We are excited that we can gather together again at The Inn, and we hope you'll join us for a memorable in-person experience.
+Our Fall 2025 Series — September, October, November, and December—will be held in person.
+We are excited to gather again at The Inn and hope you'll join us for a memorable experience.

 About